Azure-Samples/azure-load-testing-samples/Results-integration/README.md

 # Results integration

-Azure Load Testing (ALT) provides a unified dashboard of test statistics, client-side metrics, and server-side metrics so that the performance bottlenecks can be easily identified.
-While the out of the box dashboard is helpful in most scenarios, you might want the load test results to be available in a tool of your choice.
+Azure Load Testing provides a unified dashboard of test statistics, client-side metrics, and server-side metrics that enable you to easily identify performance bottlenecks.
+You might want to use these load test results in a reporting tool of your choice.

 This is a sample set up to integrate and automatically visualize Azure Load Testing results in a dashboarding tool like PowerBI.